rh-jpoole/openshift_install/README.md

-# Ansible Collection - machacekondra.vsphere_upi
+# Ansible Collection - machacekondra.openshift_install

 Documentation for the collection.